-In prior years, MARTA has defeased various bond issued by creating separate irrevocable trust funds.
+In prior years, MARTA has defeased various bonds issued by creating separate irrevocable trust funds.
 New debt has been issued and the proceeds have been used to purchase U.S. Government securities that were placed in trust funds.
 The investments and fixed earnings from the investments are enough to fully service the defeased debt until the debt is called or matures.
 For financial reporting purposes, the debt has been considered defeased and, therefore, removed as a liability from MARTA's financial statements.
-As of June 30, 2023, the total outstanding escrow funds \$403,944 of these defeasance bonds remain outstanding.
+As of June 30, 2024, the total outstanding escrow funds \$292,762 of these defeased bonds remain outstanding.